Modified representations for the close evaluation problem: Kress product quadrature

-In this section we provide a brief summary about the Kress quadrature~\cite{Kress91} used to compute the density $\mu$, solution of \eqref{eq:BIE_helm}, in two dimensions.
-Denoting $y(t)$, $t \in (0, 2 \pi)$ the parameterization of $\partial D$, and denoting $x^\ast = y(t^\ast)$, we compactly rewrite \eqref{eq:BIE_helm}
+In this section we provide a brief summary about the Kress product quadrature rule~\cite{Kress91} used to compute the density $\mu$, solution of \eqref{eq:BIE_helm}, in two dimensions.
+Denoting the parameterization of $\partial D$ as $y(t)$, $t \in (0, 2 \pi)$, and denoting $x^\ast = y(t^\ast)$, we compactly rewrite \eqref{eq:BIE_helm}